raphnet/swpxlt/README.md

  - swpxlt : An indexed image scale and rotation tool (with scale2x/3x/4x support)
  - paltool : Palette manipulation/creation tool.
  - dither : A tool t help reduce colors (quantize) and dither with a computed or loaded palette.
- - png2vga : Convert PNG to a raw format suitable for VGA mode 13h.
+ - png2vga : Convert a PNG to a raw format suitable for VGA mode 13h.
+ - png2cga : Convert a PNG to a raw format suitable for CGA mode 4h.

 ### swpxlt